M-A-D-marco/Programming-Group-Project/README.md

 •	User-friendly interface with simple controls.
 •	Theme selection for Hangman and Memory Puzzle games.
 •	Dynamic difficulty levels for Snake and Minesweeper.
-•	Game over screens with options to restart, quit, or return to the main menu.
+•	Game over screens with options to restart, quit, or return to the main menu. ----MARCO CHANGE
 •	Nostalgic design and gameplay to bring back childhood memories.

-How to Run the Project
+**How to Run the Project** ---- MARCO
 1. Install Python: Make sure you have Python installed on your computer.
 You can download it from python.org.
 2. Install Pygame: Install the Pygame library using pip.
 Open your command prompt or terminal and run:
 Copy code